herrhelms/beekeeper/README.md

 Since there are no hidden analytics within the app I have no clue how many people are using beekeeper.
 It would actually be really great to hear from you since I have no other way to get in touch with the users of my app.
 I'd love to get your feedback, comments, ideas and constructive criticism.

-If this app helps you to be more productive consider sending a dollar or two via [paypal](https://bit.ly/fund-me) or some satoshis to [1DH5y9cZhS4s4cDpEK5SNnU3u2iiVGjGVw](bitcoin://1DH5y9cZhS4s4cDpEK5SNnU3u2iiVGjGVw).
+If this app helps you to be more productive consider sending a dollar or two via [paypal](https://bit.ly/fund-me) or some satoshis <kbd>1DH5y9cZhS4s4cDpEK5SNnU3u2iiVGjGVw</kbd>

 Thanks!